 In the event that the company goes under, clients may recover a shortfall of up to £50,000 from the Financial Services Compensation Scheme (FSCS).
 On the other hand, if the financial institution holding the client's funds becomes insolvent, a shortfall of up to £85,000 may be covered under the FSCS.

 Is Plus500 Safe?

 Apart from being publicly listed and regulated by a variety of global authorities, the trading platform also possesses 3 tier-1 and 4 tier-2 licenses.
 Moreover, the company releases its financial performance and reports every year to maintain transparency and high visibility.
-There is negative balance protection in place, so traders — especially those just starting out — do not lose more money than they invested.
-However, professional clients and non-EU residents do not receive negative balance protection.

 Keep in mind that Plus500 has multiple subsidiaries that offer different types of financial safety and cover in the event of anything going wrong.
 It mostly depends on your country of residence.
 For instance, if you are a UK citizen, you will register with Plus500UK, which means you will have investor protection up to £85,000.

 For some countries in the EU like Switzerland and Norway, users are protected up to €20,000, whereas users in Singapore, Israel, Australia, South Africa and New Zealand, are not covered.